dymmond/esmerald/docs/en/docs/contributing.md

 ```

 !!!
 Warning
-    TaskFile is used by Esmerald but this does not mean that in the future we might decide to stop
+    TaskFile is used by Ravyn but this does not mean that in the future we might decide to stop
     supporting it for a better alternative.

 ## Releasing

-*This section is for the maintainers of `Esmerald`*.
+*This section is for the maintainers of `Ravyn`*.

-### Building the Esmerald for release
+### Building the Ravyn for release

 Before releasing a new package into production some considerations need to be taken into account.

 * **Changelog**
     * Like many projects, we follow the format from [keepchangelog](https://keepachangelog.com/en/1.0.0/).
-    * [Compare](https://github.com/dymmond/esmerald/compare/) `main` with the release tag and list of the entries
+    * [Compare](https://github.com/dymmond/ravyn/compare/) `main` with the release tag and list of the entries
 that are of interest to the users of the framework.
         * What **must** go in the changelog? added, changed, removed or deprecated features and the bug fixes.
         * What is **should not go** in the changelog?
 Documentation changes, tests or anything not specified in the